How to Write a Self-Evaluation that Shines

 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

-Chances are, you sit down with your supervisor once a year for a short, scripted conversation to go over how you're doing in your job since you took on the role or since your last performance evaluation.
+Chances are, you sit down with your supervisor once a year for a short, scripted conversation to go over how you're doing in your job since you took on the role or since your last performance appraisal.

 This time you’ve also been asked to submit a self-assessment as part of the process.
 Not sure where to start?

 Don’t worry — we’ll show you how to write a winning self-evaluation.

 Before we get into strategy, let’s define the term.
 A self-appraisal is a performance rating you do on yourself.

 It requires you to self-reflect on the previous year (or term being reviewed) and provide an honest account of your professional successes and shortcomings.